S2 E2: Dr. Claudia Black on How Childhood Trauma Affects Young Adults

-Claudia: I would suggest a book called The Servant is The Master in terms of a better understanding addiction and process addictions by Jason Powers, is his name.
+Claudia: I would suggest a book called When the Servant Becomes The Master in terms of a better understanding addiction and process addictions by Jason Powers, is his name.
 The Servant is the Master.
 I would real iGen, that means iGeneration by Jean Twenge, T-W-E-N-G-E, to take a look at the impact of devices.
 I think that would be very helpful.

 Claudia: Looking at young adults very specifically.

 David: Well, just to leave our listeners with one last thing, what’s a favorite piece of advice?
 Something that means a lot to you that you’d like to pass on?